HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 modern machines.
 This is a problem that will become more and more common as more users get access to more power computers.
-Hopefully, R will increase this connection limit in a future release, but until then, you as the developer is responsible to handle also this case.
+Hopefully, R will increase this connection limit in a future release, but until then, you as the developer are responsible to handle also this case.
 To make your code agile to this limit, also if R increases it, you can
 use: